What if I need to give up my pet or horse?

-No matter how desperate you’re feeling, please don’t dump or abandon your pet, even outside a Blue Cross centre.
+No matter how desperate you’re feeling, please do not abandon your pet, even outside a Blue Cross rehoming centre or animal hospital.
 This is incredibly traumatic for them and also very dangerous – they could become seriously ill or they could escape and be hit by a car.
 It also means that even if they are found and brought to us, we won’t know their history, which makes it a lot harder to find them the right home.

-What happens to my pet once they’re in the care of Blue Cross?
+What happens to my pet once they’re in Blue Cross care?

-They will be carefully assessed by a vet and a member of the Blue Cross team so we can give them any special care they need and match them to the right kind of home.
+Dogs, cats and rabbits will be carefully assessed by a vet, and all species are assessed by a member of our experienced team so we can give them any special care they need and match them to the right home.

-After the assessment period they will go up for rehoming, providing there aren’t any veterinary or behaviour issues that we need to address.
+After the assessment period they will be ready for rehoming, providing there are not any veterinary or behaviour issues that we need to address.
 Their profile will appear on the Blue Cross website and we will start our search to find them a loving home.

 What if I can’t keep my Blue Cross pet?